con2/harakka/docs/quick-start.md

 ## Database Setup

-If you start without database seed data, you should insert several rows manually in Supabase UI or via Supabase CLI.
+If you start without database seed data (all db tables are empty), you should insert several rows manually in Supabase UI or via Supabase CLI.

 ### Insert essential data into the database